 - Build strong, lasting and creative relationships and partnerships with communities across the city

 Communities and/or community-based organisations who are interested in hosting residencies should contact Alison Flanagan-Wood by emailing firstname.lastname@example.org or

-Arts Connect is a brokerage programme which aims to enable children and young people with Special Educational Needs and Disabilities (SEND) needs to participate in the creative activity of their choice with their non-disabled peers.
+Arts Connect is a brokerage and inclusive delivery programme which aims to enable children and young people with Special Educational Needs and Disabilities (SEND) needs to participate in creative activity of their choice with their non-disabled peers.
 Where possible these activities are inclusive so young people with SEND participated alongside their non-disabled peers.
-Arts brokers, all of whom are professional artists, engage with the children, young people and their carers to identify the activity they would like to participate in and then broker a relationship with the provider to enable them to do so.
+Arts brokers, all of whom are professional artists, engage with the children and young people to identify the activity they would like to participate in and then broker a relationship with the providers to enable them to do so.
 Current projects include

 - Art Garden at Scotswood Natural Community Garden

 - Music Garden at Scotswood Natural Community Garden